 - Simple ‘Feta Spinach Salad’ with raspberry vinaigrette is amazing!

 Once you try chimichurri sauce with steak, you won’t it any other way!
 This zesty Argentinian sauce is enjoyed especially with grilled meats, like this ribeye recipe.
 This recipe just won’t be the same without it!
 My ‘Creamy Chimichurri Sauce’ recipe also includes avocado!
-I have a separate, in-depth video recipe for the chimichurri sauce here:
+I have a separate, in-depth video recipe for the chimichurri sauce, too!

 I also like to add my homemade steak sauce to the recipe!
 I make my own sauce using just a few simple ingredients: soy sauce, Worcestershire sauce and teriyaki glaze.
 I combine 1/4 cup thick, teriyaki glaze sauce with 2 tablespoons Worcestershire and 2 tablespoons soy sauce in a dispenser bottle, give it a good shake and it’s done!

-Enjoyed this incredible steak dinner?
-Make sure to check out some of the other recipes I have!
+Enjoyed this incredible ribeye steak dinner?
+Make sure to check out more recipes you’re sure to enjoy!

 - Grilled Flank Steak Salad – perfect for summer, with grilled corn, avocado, tomatoes, cheese and chimichurri dressing!